Scriptor/pharen/readme.markdown

 	}

 #### Function definitions
-Starts with `fn`, the function's name, parameter list (also implemented as a literal), and the function's body.
+Starts with `fn`, followed by the function's name, parameter list (also implemented as a literal), and the function's body.
 	(fn greet (name)
 		(print (.
 "Hello " name "!")))
 becomes: